 Serina Gousby is a graduate

-As the Development Assistant at GrubStreet, Serina Gousby serves to meet target goals, assist the Executive Director, help coordinate events and logistics, and make sure that all donors and members feel welcomed and appreciated.
-In her role as Boston Writers of Color Group Coordinator, she assists the Director of the Muse Conference & Advocacy with program events, engage with members through media outlets and monthly BWOC newsletter, and provide opportunities and guidance to self-identifying writers of color.
+As the Development Associate at GrubStreet, Serina Gousby serves to meet target goals, help coordinate events and logistics, and make sure that all donors and members feel welcomed and appreciated.
+In her role as Boston Writers of Color Group Coordinator, she assists the BWOC Manager with program events, engage with members through media outlets and monthly BWOC newsletter, and provide opportunities and guidance to self-identifying writers of color.
 Prior to joining the team in 2018, she has held administrative, marketing and retail positions---beginning in the literary space as the Poetry Editor Intern at Salamander Magazine.
 As a poet, she has performed at Boston Poetry Marathon, HUBWeek, and Literary Death Match.
-Her essays has been published in Venture Magazine, Paradise In Limbo Magazine, The Suffolk Journal, Necessary Fiction, and her blog, The Rina Collective.
+Her essays has been published in The Suffolk Journal, and her blog, The Rina Collective.
 Serina holds a BA in English, with a concentration in Creative Writing and minor in Black Studies from Suffolk University.See other articles by Serina Gousby